 The Comprehensive Protection Plan (CPP) provides death, long-term disability and other survivor benefits for clergy and their families.
-The plan is administered by the General Board of Pension and Health Benefits of the United Methodist Church.
+The plan is administered by the Wespath Benefits and Investments, a general agency of the United Methodist Church.

 Eligible clergy include bishops, full, probationary or associate members (including deacons), full-time local pastors appointed to a United Methodist Church who are receiving at least 60% of the Conference Average Compensation (CAC).
-The Great Plains Conference CAC for 2014 is $59,754.
+The Great Plains Conference CAC for 2019 is $66,147.
+CAC for 2020 $67,393.
 Full, probationary and associate members who are appointed three-quarter and half-time are also eligible to participate.
 Participation is mandatory in the Great Plains Conference.

 Clergy members of other denominations who are under full-time appointment to a United Methodist Church and are not participating in a similar plan in their own denomination are eligible to participate if they receive 60% of the CAC.

 Certified Lay Ministers (CLM), District Superintendent Assignments (DSA), and part-time and student local pastors are not eligible.